thetinyhackers/thetinyhackers-turborepo/apps/solarpunk.md

     The act of sharing is at the heart of solarpunk.
 There is happiness in sharing for oneself because you feel useful.
 Most of the time, you get more hapiness by sharing than by receiving.
 That’s exactly what I feel when I cook.

     The burden of changing the course of human and planet history is not entirely on individuals like us.
 Governments and corporations have also a big impact.
 Can they change?

-    A world where no one know the first name of their neighbors

     The idea that the future is full of pain, war and everything.
 No one knows and certainly not the medias who are eager to spread each bit of negative news to grasp our attention.